 Founded in 1967, Temple Beth El is one of the largest Reform congregations in the southeastern United States.
 We make it a priority to create a welcoming, intimate atmosphere because we cherish each and every congregant as an important part of our synagogue family.
 Temple Beth El is comprised of two beautiful campuses in Boca Raton, Florida, one located at 333 SW 4th Avenue and the other at 9800 Yamato Road.

-We offer an Early Learning Center with full-time infant care and many programs for preschoolers including enrichment and full days, Religious School and Youth Groups for grades K-12, educational opportunities for all ages, wonderful clergy available for life-cycle events and more, inspiring religious services for Shabbat and all holidays, a variety of groups and committees dedicated to making connections with each other and contributing to our community at large.
+We offer an Early Learning Center with preschool and full-time child care care for babies as young as two months, Religious School and Youth Group activities for grades K-12, educational opportunities for all ages, wonderful clergy available for life-cycle events and more, inspiring religious services for Shabbat and all holidays, a variety of groups and committees dedicated to making connections with each other and contributing to our community at large.
 We are fortunate enough to be able to provide an eternal resting place on sacred ground in our Mausoleum.

 We happily welcome all who are interested in becoming members of Temple Beth El.
 We do not discriminate on the basis of race, national origin, color, sexual orientation, age, or disability and warmly embrace everyone who enters our community.
-Here at TBE, we dedicate ourselves to being particularly supportive of interfaith families, Jews by choice, and non-traditional households.
+We dedicate ourselves to being particularly supportive of interfaith families, Jews by choice, and non-traditional households.

 Membership at Temple Beth El is a priceless gift which you give to yourself and your family.
 As members, you facilitate your involvement in a warm, committed, caring family dedicated to Jewish life, learning and community.